supervisitor20/MyJobs/doc/source/developers/styleguides/forms.rst

 ===================================
-Forms * Layout and Input Type Usage
+Forms: Layout and Input Type Usage
 ===================================

 This guide covers the use of forms and specific input types.
 At the bottom of